 Michigan Center for IPE Awards for Innovation and Excellence

 - Student Award for IPE Innovation and Excellence: $500 awarded to an individual and/or team of students based on their involvement in the development of innovative curriculum, organizational change, IPE practice opportunities, and/or scholarship in the realm of interprofessional education.

 - Faculty Award for IPE Innovation and Excellence: $1,000 awarded to an individual and/or team of faculty based on their development of innovative curriculum, organizational change, IPE practice opportunities, and/or scholarship in the realm of interprofessional education.

 These awards honor students and faculty who have demonstrated excellence in teaching, scholarship, and/or leadership with regard to implementing and/or developing innovative, effective, and sustainable interprofessional education (IPE) or interprofessional practice (IPP) across the University of Michigan health science schools.

 All faculty, staff, and students in University of Michigan health science schools and colleges (Ann Arbor, Dearborn, and Flint campuses) are eligible for nomination by colleagues and collaborators.
 Self-nominations will also be accepted.
-(You can peruse a preview PDF before using the actual form to submit nominations.)